 Prior to the state election in 2014 the Victorian Government announced it would commit $600,000 for 1 year for a pilot of pre-plea diversion programs in the Children’s Court.
 During the 2014 election the Andrews Labor opposition also committed to funding the youth diversion pilots, to legislate diversion and invest in state-wide diversion programs.

-In April 2016 we welcomed the Andrews Government’s 2016/17 Victorian Budget commitment to on-going funding of diversion & bail support .
+After the succesful pilot in April 2016 we welcomed the Andrews Government’s 2016/17 Victorian Budget commitment to on-going funding of diversion & bail support .
 Bail support operates similar to diversion linking young people to services and supports they require.
 This can include housing, mental health and therapeutic services.

 - $5.6 million over two years for a youth diversion program in the Children’s Court, and